-Kelsey Hughes is a popular Boeing 747 pilot and aviation YouTuber.
+Kelsey Hughes is a Boeing 747 pilot, and a popular aviation YouTuber.

-He has more than a million subscribers on his YouTube channel by the name 74 Gear.
+He has more than 1.1 million subscribers on his YouTube channel, ‘74 Gear.’

 Introduction-